EMCOR (EME)

 Anthony J. Guzzi, Chairman, President and Chief Executive Officer

-Anthony J. Guzzi has been the President of EMCOR Group Inc. since October 2004, Chief Executive Officer since January 3, 2011, and Chairman of the Board since June 1, 2018.
-Before joining EMCOR, Mr. Guzzi served as President of the North American Distribution and Aftermarket Division of Carrier Corporation from August 2001, a company involved in manufacturing and distributing commercial and residential HVAC and refrigeration systems.
-He previously worked as an engagement manager with McKinsey & Company from 1993 to 1996.
-Mr. Guzzi also served as a Light Infantry Captain in the U.S. Army from 1986 to 1991 and is Ranger qualified.
-He holds a Bachelor of Science from The United States Military Academy at West Point and an MBA from Harvard Business School.
-He co-founded the Johnny Mac Soldiers Fund, which provides educational support to children and spouses of fallen soldiers.
+Mr. Guzzi joined EMCOR in October 2004, becoming Chief Executive Officer in January 2011 and Chairman in June 2018.
+Prior to his tenure at EMCOR, he served as President of the North American Distribution & Aftermarket Division of Carrier Corporation from 1997 to 2004.
+He was also an engagement manager at McKinsey & Co. from 1993 to 1996.
+Mr. Guzzi served in the U.S. Army as a Light Infantry Captain from 1986 to 1991 and is Ranger qualified.
+He is also a co-founder of the Johnny Mac Soldiers Fund.

 Jason R. Nalbandian, Senior Vice President, Chief Financial Officer, and Chief Accounting Officer

-Jason R. Nalbandian was appointed Senior Vice President, Chief Financial Officer, and Chief Accounting Officer of EMCOR Group, Inc., effective April 1, 2024.
-He joined EMCOR in May 2014 as Director of Accounting and Analysis and has since held various positions of increasing responsibility, including Assistant Controller, Controller, and Vice President.
-Mr. Nalbandian served as Chief Accounting Officer since January 2022 and Senior Vice President since December 2022.
-Before EMCOR, he worked in the audit practice at Ernst & Young LLP.
-He is a Certified Public Accountant and earned both a bachelor's and a master's degree in accounting from Fairfield University.
+Mr. Nalbandian was appointed Senior Vice President, Chief Financial Officer, and Chief Accounting Officer effective April 1, 2024.
+He joined EMCOR in May 2014.
+Previously, he held positions as Chief Accounting Officer since January 2022, Senior Vice President since December 2022, Controller from 2019 to 2022, Assistant Controller from 2017 to 2019, and Director of Accounting and Analysis from 2014 to 2017.
+Before joining EMCOR, Mr. Nalbandian worked in the assurance practice of Ernst & Young LLP.

 Maxine Lum Mauricio, Chief Administrative Officer, Executive Vice President, General Counsel and Corporate Secretary

-Maxine Lum Mauricio serves as Chief Administrative Officer, Executive Vice President, General Counsel and Corporate Secretary of EMCOR Group.
-She has held the role of General Counsel and Corporate Secretary since January 4, 2016.
+Ms. Mauricio serves as Chief Administrative Officer, Executive Vice President, General Counsel and Corporate Secretary.
+She has served as General Counsel and Corporate Secretary at EMCOR Group Inc. since January 4, 2016.

 Michael P. Bordes, President and CEO, EMCOR Building Services

-Michael P. Bordes serves as the President and Chief Executive Officer of EMCOR Building Services.
+Mr. Bordes is the President and Chief Executive Officer of EMCOR Building Services.

 Daniel Fitzgibbons, President and CEO, EMCOR Electrical Construction Services

-Daniel Fitzgibbons is the President and Chief Executive Officer of EMCOR Electrical Construction Services.
+Mr. Fitzgibbons serves as the President and Chief Executive Officer of EMCOR Electrical Construction Services.

 AI Analysis | Feedback